harishkumarreddy/AppGuide/README.md

 ### 4. Deplyment
-As it is a static page, we can directly place all projrct files under server public rout.
+As it is a static page project, we can directly place all projrct files under server public rout or updated/upload specific files into relative paths.

 ---
 @author: [Harishkumar](https://www.linkedin.com/in/harishkumar-reddy-ch-93b85a131)